Independent Forensic DNA Review

 What does the evidence actually support – and what does it not?

-I help defence counsel and prosecutors properly interpret forensic results, identify assumptions and limitations, and translate complex technical material into clear, robust positions that can be used in advice, negotiation, committal preparation, and trial.
+I help criminal lawyers properly interpret forensic results, identify assumptions and limitations, and translate complex technical material into clear, robust positions that can be used in advice, negotiation, committal preparation, and trial.

 – DNA interpretation & likelihood ratios